puzzmo-com/blog.puzzmo.com/content/posts/2024/03/28/an-ode-to-game-plugins.md

 ### Plugins

 Yep, that's the story.
+Once again, [re-inventing](https://blog.cocoapods.org/CocoaPods-0.28/) [plugin](https://danger.systems/guides/creating_your_first_plugin.html) [infrastructure](https://danger.systems/js/usage/extending-danger) [in another codebase](https://www.typescriptlang.org/dev/playground-plugins/).
+This is probably my best writing [on when plugins make sense](https://github.com/microsoft/TypeScript-Website/issues/130#issuecomment-582030065).

-Once again, re-inventing plugin infrastructure in another codebase.
-When I start to get a bit itchy that too many things are in too many places, I re-read up on aspect-oriented programming and try to think "what are the aspects of this system which I want centralizing".
-So, this is what I came up with.
+ When I start to get a bit itchy that too many things are in too many places, I re-read up on [aspect-oriented](https://artsy.github.io/blog/2014/08/04/aspect-oriented-programming-and-aranalytics/) programming and try to think "what are the aspects of this system which I want centralizing" (which isn't strictly the point of that theory, but give me some slack).
+So, this is what I came up with:

-You use TypeScript's relatively recent "satisfies" operator to allow for custom config game objects which still have literal values, tied to a generic type that handles a lot of the API setup and providing types for the messages between the games/app/api.
+You use TypeScript's relatively recent [`satisfies`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#the-satisfies-operator) operator to allow for custom config game objects which still have literal values, tied to a generic type that handles a lot of the API setup and providing types for the messages between the games/app/api.

 ```ts
 /** Provides some base-line information about the statistics we which store, a game's specific implementation would override these with real types */